-Budgeted cost: £76,690.56
+Budgeted cost: £69,500

-Activity Evidence that supports this approach Challenge number(s) addressed Attendance monitoring through additional staff capacity amongst the pastoral and safeguarding team "Attendance is an obvious problem to tackle for schools working on their attainment gap" - Narrowing the Attainment Gap (2018) Daniel Sobel It goes without saying that improving the attendance of our PP students will improve outcomes across the board.
-4/5 Financial support for educational/curriculumbased events.
+Activity Evidence that supports this approach Challenge number(s) addressed Attendance monitoring through additional staff capacity amongst the pastoral and safeguarding team "Attendance is an obvious problem to tackle for schools working on their attainment gap" - Narrowing the Attainment Gap (2018) Daniel Sobel 4/5 It goes without saying that improving the attendance of our PP students will improve outcomes across the board.
+Financial support for educational/curriculum- based events.
 Funding can be applied for, and this will be considered.
 Over time cultural capital has been identified as a significant area in raising the aspirations of disadvantaged students.
 Baars, Shaw, Mulcahy and Menzies in their 2018 publication; School Cultures and Practices: Supporting the Attainment of Disadvantaged Students discuss the importance of "cultural capital in raising the attainment and broadening experiences of disadvantaged students".
 3/4 Targeted CEIAG support It is essential all students are given opportunities in school to consider future pathways and raise aspirations.
 STEM have reported that meeting employers and been taught about careers can have "meaningful and statistically impact on later earnings".
-3/4

-Provision beyond the curriculum e.g., arts/sport and other activities "Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum".
+3/4 Provision beyond the curriculum e.g., arts/sport and other activities "Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum".
 EEF.
 This is paramount in providing opportunities beyond the curriculum for all students.
-3 Develop positive relationships with families of disadvantaged students through pastoral and academic avenues (host evenings linked to a range of areas e.g., food, activity, well being) Building better relations with parents and families helps to build links and break down barriers with home.
-Sonia Blandford in her report 'Born to Fail' (2017) wrote "Breaking down barriers and improving parent engagement develops a positive culture and success amongst disadvantaged students".
+3 Develop positive relationships with families of disadvantaged students through pastoral and academic avenues Building better relations with parents and families helps to build links and break down barriers with home.
+Sonia Blandford in her report 'Born to Fail' (2017) wrote "Breaking down barriers and 3/4/5 improving parent engagement develops a positive culture and success amongst disadvantaged students".
 A proportion of PP students are boys; Matt Pinkett and Mark Roberts who wrote specifically about the challenges faced by boys in their book Boys Don't Try (2019) outlined "ensure that boys feel valued and cared for in a school environment.
 This can be achieved through establishing positive relationships with staff".
-3/4/5 Funding of equipment and resources to ensure disadvantaged students are equipped to access day to day school life A 2018 study by National Education Union and Child Poverty Group showed over half of schools need to provide basic school equipment for disadvantaged students.
-1/2/3/4 Enrichment and extra- curricular opportunities "Out-of-school activities can help build self-confidence.
-Children from advantaged backgrounds experience more structured and supervised out-of-school activities" Joseph Rowntree Foundation Young people from families in poverty participate in fewer organised out-of-school activities than their peers.
-Young people in poverty are denied important learning experiences which may affect their engagement in the more formal learning in school.
-3/4/5

-Total budgeted cost: £210,970
+Total budgeted cost: £203,894